 Why Drum Call?

-published an e-magazine called ‘Alkebu-Lan Express’ for a number of years.
-Whilst this enjoyed moderate levels
+Our Drum Call editor published an e-magazine called ‘Alkebu-Lan Express’ for a number of years.
+Whilst this enjoyed moderate levels of success and exposure it did suffer ‘one man band syndrome’ and needed fresh impetus.

-made sense to align the e-zine to the group, which in its formative years published a print version of Drum Call.
+Therefore, as the Editor and a Steering Group member of Nubian Link it made sense to align the e-zine to the group, which in its formative years published a print version of Drum Call.

-the e-zine Alkebu-Lan Express and ARM and I did not want to appear to be associating the e-zine with ARM who publish the brilliant
+With due respect to the fantastic and unrelenting work of The Alkebu-Lan Revivalist Movement (ARM), some people wrongly made a connection between the e-zine Alkebu-Lan Express and ARM and I did not want to appear to be associating the e-zine with ARM who publish the brilliant newspaper, The Whirlwind.

 click here to download Kwabena's Black Vote Manifesto (200k PDF)